-Mistake 3: Not encouraging guests to bid ASAP.
+Mistake 3: Not encouraging guests to place bids ASAP.

-Note: This first section closed will probably be your smallest one.
-The primary goal here is the attention of the crowd early - not necessarily the bids themselves.
+Since this first section closed will probably be your smallest one, remember the primary goal here: to capture the attention of the crowd early on, not necessarily the highest possible bids.

 Mistake 4: Scheduling the event without your audience in mind.

-Is there a particular time of day or weekday that's the best?
+One question we've been asked: Is there a particular time of day or weekday that's best for an auction?
 For example, are there any pros to having a Saturday brunch event versus a Saturday dinner?

 First, if it’s a women’s event, daytime works great.
-If it’s a men's event, have it at night druring the week.
-Why?
-Weekends tend to be reserved for couples, and partners don't like spending the better portion of a weekend evening split up or attending events alone.
+If it’s a men's event, have it at night during the week.
+We've found weekends tend to be reserved for couples, and partners don't like spending the better portion of a weekend evening split up or attending events alone.